Siren's Curse: Track

-The steel tubular track is 2,965 ft long and the lift is approximately 160 ft high.
+The steel tubular track is 2,965 ft long, and the lift is approximately 160 ft high.
 The track color is red with the supports being dark gray.
-The structure of the lift hill is being designed to replicate a shipping crane tower on Lake Erie.
-The tilt aspect of the drop is being billed as a "broken off" piece of track as it turns 90 degrees to drop passengers.
+The structure of the lift hill was designed to replicate a shipping crane tower on Lake Erie.
+Cedar Point describes the tilt aspect of the drop as a "broken off" piece of track that tilts 90 degrees to drop passengers.

+Awards

+The ride placed third in Amusement Today's Golden Ticket Awards for the title of Best New Roller Coaster.